Spectral asymptotics for sub-Riemannian Laplacians. I: quantum ergodicity and quantum limits in the 3D contact case: Introduction and main results

-Another interesting difference is that, in the Riemannian setting, QE says that most eigenfunctions equidistribute in the phase space, whereas here, in the 3D contact case, they concentrate on $\Sigma=D^\perp$, the contact cone that is the characteristic manifold of $\triangle_{sR}$ (see the microlocal Weyl formula established in Theorem \ref{theo:weyl}).
+Another interesting difference is that, in the Riemannian setting, QE says that most eigenfunctions equidistribute in the phase space, whereas here, in the 3D contact case, they concentrate on $\Sigma=D^\perp$ (where $\perp$ is in the sense of duality), the contact cone that is also the characteristic manifold $(g^\star )^{-1}(0)$ of $\triangle_{sR}$ (see the microlocal Weyl formula established in Theorem \ref{theo:weyl}).

 \begin{remark} To our knowledge, Theorem \ref{thm1} is the first QE result established for a hypoelliptic operator.
 Our proof is specific to the 3D contact case, but the result can probably be extended to other sub-Riemannian Laplacians.
 It is likely that the microlocal Weyl formula (Theorem \ref{theo:weyl}) can be generalized to equiregular sub-Riemannian structures.
-The simplest nonregular case, the Martinet case, is already more sophisticated (see \cite{CHT-II,Mo-95}), and it is difficult to identify the adequate dynamics, the appropriate invariant measure being given by the microlocal Weyl formula.
+The simplest nonregular case, the Martinet case, is already more sophisticated (see \cite{CHT-II,Mo-95}), and it is difficult to identify the adequate dynamics and the appropriate invariant measure being given by the microlocal Weyl formula.
 The relationship with abnormal geodesics is, in particular, an interesting issue. \end{remark}

-\begin{remark} It is interesting to note that, as a byproduct of our analysis, the Popp volume $P(M)$ of $M$ is a spectral invariant of the sub-Riemannian structure (and this, for any choice of $d\mu$).
-When $M=\mathbb{S}^3$, then $1/P(M)$ is the asymptotic Hopf invariant of the Reeb vector field $Z$ (with respect to the probability Popp measure $\nu$) introduced in \cite{Ar-86}.
-It follows that this quantity is also a spectral invariant. \end{remark}
+\begin{remark} We call \textit{spectral invariant (of the sub-Riemannian structure)} any quantity that can be computed knowing only the associated spectral sequence $(\lambda_n)_{n\in \N^*}$.
+It is interesting to note that, as a consequence of the Weyl asymptotic formula (Section \ref{sec:micWeyl}), the Popp volume $P(M)$ of $M$ is such a spectral invariant of the sub-Riemannian structure (and this, for any choice of $d\mu$).

+When $M=\mathbb{S}^3$, then $1/P(M)$ is the asymptotic Hopf invariant of the Reeb vector field $Z$ (with respect to the Popp probability measure $\nu$) introduced in \cite{Ar-86}.
+It follows that the asymptotic Hopf invariant also is a spectral invariant. \end{remark}